alexch/codelikethis/public/projects/chat_client.md

 {
     "when": "2018-07-15T20:00:47.696Z",
     "author": "alex",
-    "content": "my dog has fleas"
+    "body": "my dog has fleas"
 }
 ```